Skip to main content

 }

-Rebuilding the app
+Build the native app

-Then run the following to generate the native project directories.
+Run the following to generate the native project directories.

 npx expo prebuild --clean